medcomdk/dk-medcom-hospitalnotification/input/pagecontent/index.md

 #### MedComHospitalNotificationMessage

-The HospitalNotificationMessage constrains the MedComMessagingMessage further to use the HospitalNotificationMesssageHeader and to require excactly one patient resource in the message.
-Furthermore, it constrains the MedComMessagingProvenance activity to contain only activities from the MedComHospitalNotificationMessageActivities ValueSet, which contains activities such as admit, start-leave, end-leave, discharge, and other events that triggers a HospitalNotification Message.
+The MedComHospitalNotificationMessage constrains the MedComMessagingMessage further to use the MedComHospitalNotificationMessageHeader and to require excactly one patient resource in the message.
+Furthermore, it constrains the MedComMessagingProvenance activity to contain only activities from the MedComHospitalNotificationMessageActivities value set, which contains activities such as admit, start-leave, end-leave, discharge, and other events that triggers a HospitalNotification Message.

 All referenced resources within the message are contained in the entry list in MedComHospitalNotificationMessage.

 #### MedComHospitalNotificationMessageHeader

-The HospitalNotificationMessageHeader constrains the MedComMessagingMessageHeader further to specify the fixed coding for this message and require a focus reference to a HospitalNotification encounter.
+The MedComHospitalNotificationMessageHeader constrains the MedComMessagingMessageHeader further to specify the fixed coding for this message and require a focus reference to a MedComHospitalNotificationEncounter.
 Carbon-copy destination is not allowed.

 #### MedComHospitalNotificationEncounter

-The HospitalNotificationEncounter contains the main content of the message and constrain the MedComCoreEncounter further to require a unique identifier for the encounter and restrict the status and class to ValueSets of relevant values.
+The MedComHospitalNotificationEncounter contains the main content of the message and constrain the MedComCoreEncounter further to require a unique identifier for the encounter and restrict the status and class to value set of relevant values.
 The start time of the encounter and a reference to the service provider are made mandatory.
 Most other values are disallowed due to the legislation.

 ### Documentation

-#### Non-technical guide lines
+#### Non-technical guidelines
-Information regarding non-technical guide lines and use cases for HospitalNotification is found here:
+Information regarding non-technical guidelines and use cases for HospitalNotification is found here:

 English:
 * [HospitalNotification Use Cases](./hospitalnotification/pdf/Use%20cases_Hospital%20Notification_eng.pdf)